EmmaRaine/EmmaRaine-Assignment1/index.md

 ---

-## Hello and welcome to my online portfolio.
+## Welcome to my online portfolio.

 I am Emma Raine, a 21 year-old postgraduate student from West Yorkshire.
 I completed my undergraduate studies at the University of Liverpool, obtaining a BSc in [Geography](https://www.liverpool.ac.uk/study/undergraduate/courses/geography-bsc-hons/overview/), where I developed a particular interest in population change and health alongside natural hazards and climatology.
 I am currently studying at the University of Leeds for an MSc in [Geographical Information Systems](https://environment.leeds.ac.uk/courses/7411/geographical-information-systems-msc), focusing on a variey of human and environmental topics.